Corvallis, Oregon: Education

 Education has had a place in Corvallis since the earliest days of the town, with the first school building constructed in 1848 and put to use in 1850.

 During the first decade of the 21st century, local boosters claimed that Corvallis had the highest education rate per capita of any city in the state of Oregon.

 Public schools in the city are administered by the Corvallis School District, with two acting high schools, Corvallis High School and Crescent Valley High School.
+Both high schools' attendance boundaries cover portions of the city limits, and the former is in the city limits.
 Corvallis is also the home of Oregon State University and the Benton Center campus of Linn-Benton Community College.